lykskai/HodgkinAvatar/README.md

 - Sync API: Used sync's POST and GET requests to create the lip synced video.

 ## Information about the files in GitHub
+_Current directory_
+- nice_gui: Used to deploy a locally hosted website of our program.
+1) faiss_index: has the vector database used for the RAG system
+2) static: all files used for the code (mp4 and jpg) since locally hosting for now.

+_Data directory_
 - articles: Folder of all the articles used for the faiss database

-- nice_gui: **Currently used directory**, to deploy a locally hosted website of our program
+_Deprecated Directories_
 - pyqt: Folder of past implementation of the program within pyQT
-- llama.ipynb: colab notebook of previous implementations of the LLM
+- llama.ipynb: Colab notebook of previous implementations of the LLM
-- llama3_70b: colab notebook of previous implementation of the LLM.
+- llama3_70b: Colab notebook of previous implementation of the LLM.
 This notebook is the one the nice_gui code is based on.
-- new_alchemist.ipynb: colab notebook of previous implementations of the LLM
+- new_alchemist.ipynb: Colab notebook of previous implementations of the LLM